osarrat/sigmah-website/GSOC_to_do.markdown

   * The mail box from which the archives will be drawn can be found at node/524/edit
   * The idea is, one email inbox is subscribed to the steering cooperative mailing list, and we simply collect all the messages delivered to it, and archive a copy on out website in a threaded form.
   * Added the steering cooperative role based auto subscription of the users to the mailing list, and removed the manual subscription tabs from the user accounts page.
+  * Added a custom filter to filter archived emails using drop down select boxes.